 Sometimes, the trees may be growing with some inclination towards areas such as your house, the porch, or perhaps a window or the place where your children play.
 All leaning trees aren’t necessarily dangerous, but a tree that suddenly leans to one side may have structural problems.
 Also, keep in mind that large trees should be at least 20 feet away from a house or building.

 You should remember that roots support the weight of a tree and also deliver vital nutrients, so when they become compromised, a tree is more likely to fall.
 Knowing whether or not a tree needs to be removed can be easily determined by experts, like the team members at Dawkins Tree Care.
 Our professionals can correctly observe each of the symptoms that could be causing the deterioration of a tree and they have the expertise on tree removal that is done in a safe and effective manner.
-Learn more or get a quote by calling 360-880-9070.
+When looking for tree experts near me or tree services in Olympia, Lacey, Tumwater, Shelton, Centralia or Chehalis and the surrounding communities learn more about our company or get a quote by calling 360-880-9070.